Waz2010/JsonToJson/README.md

 # JsonToJson
- This is a test project.
+ This Code is is in C# to compare 2 JSON Files side-by-side and spitout the diffrence